HimalSl/PROGRAMMING-FOR-INFORMATION-SYSTEMS-B9IS123_2425_TMD3-/readme.md

 ##  Project Overview

-This is a simple full-stack web application built for a fictional company called **Matthews Coach Hire**.
+This is a simple full-stack web application built for a company called **Matthews Coach Hire**.
 It allows different users to interact with the system based on their role:

 - **Passengers** can register, log in, search available buses, and book tickets.
 - **Bus Owners** can register, log in, add buses, and view bookings.